Roark-G/Roark-G/README.md

 - do men drive bigger cars than women in the us?
 - can natural selection make a collage?

-### i believe in the power of data to make the world a better place by
+### ...but i also believe in the power of data to make the world a better place through
 - improving the walkability of our cities
 - improving our voting systems
 - fighting climate change